Demonstration and performance of an online data selection algorithm for liquid argon time projection chambers using MicroBooNE: Algorithm Development and Online Demonstration

 \subsection{Demonstration Using Real Data}

-The MicroBooNE detector completed beam data-taking and operations in 2020.
-To facilitate these online data selection demonstration studies beyond MicroBooNE's end of operations, an ``emulated online'' TPC-based data selection framework, as introduced in subsection~\ref{subsec:emulation}, was developed and exercised on pre-recorded MicroBooNE SN ROI data.
+The MicroBooNE detector completed beam data-taking operations in 2020, and all data-taking operations in 2021.
+To facilitate data selection demonstration studies beyond MicroBooNE's end of operations, ``emulated online'' streaming of pre-recorded MicroBooNE SN ROI data, as introduced in subsection~\ref{subsec:emulation}, was used as input to the TPC-based data selection framework.
 As part of this framework, the SN ROI data was processed through three sequential software processes, described below, which were executed online on CPUs.